ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> > @api {v1} /email/pro GET /email/pro/{service}/domain/{domainName}/dkim/{selectorName}
 >> >
 >>
->> - `service`: Enter the name of your Email Pro platform, in the format "emailpro-zz1111111-1".
+>> - `service`: Enter the name of your Email Pro service, in the format "emailpro-zz1111111-1".
 >> - `selectorName`: Enter the name of the selector you created.
 >> - `domainName`: Enter the domain name attached to your Email Pro platform on which you want to enable DKIM.
 >>